Class Pid

 inline Gains(double p, double i, double d, double i_max, double i_min)

-Optional constructor for passing in values without antiwindup.
+Optional constructor for passing in values without antiwindup and saturation.

 Parameters: